 The academic program at JMU operates under an Honor System that dates back to 1909.
 Students adopted the Honor System in order to uphold individual and community integrity.
 Each student is expected to observe complete honesty in all academic matters and to report instances where another student has violated the Honor System.
 A student Honor Council administers the Honor System, and every student who matriculates at the university, whether graduate or undergraduate, becomes a member of the Honor System.
-The university expects the cooperation of faculty members and administrators in upholding this Honor System, and the Honor Council office provides students with assistance in understanding Honor System policy.
+The university expects the cooperation of faculty members and administrators in upholding this Honor System.
+The Student Handbook provides full information on the Honor System, and the Honor Council office provides students with assistance in understanding Honor System policy.